dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-dbt.rst

 If you're using asset-based dbt APIs like `load_assets_from_dbt_project`, you usually will not also use the below op-based APIs.

-``dagster_dbt`` provides a set of pre-built ops that work with either the CLI or RPC interfaces.
+``dagster_dbt`` provides a set of pre-built ops that work with the CLI.
 For more advanced use cases, we suggest building your own ops which directly interact with these resources.

 .. autoconfigurable:: dbt_run_op